 So why did Spielberg hand the film to Tobe Hopper (The Texas Chainsaw Massacre)?
 As it turns out, he was under contract with Universal Pictures in 1982, preparing to direct ET.
 Therefore, his contract prohibited him from directing any other movie.

 When Spielberg was questioned by a reporter about Hooper's role in the supernatural movie, he said: "Tobe isn't... a take-charge sort of guy.
 If a question was asked and an answer wasn't immediately forthcoming, I'd jump in and say what we could do.
 Tobe would nod agreement, and that become the process of collaboration."

 According to a 1982 issue of FANGORIA, many crewmembers who worked on the film said Spielberg was very active on the set, so much so he should have been given a co-director credit.
 During a 1982 interview with the L.A.
 Times, Spielberg said he "designed" the movie with storyboards, was actively involved in all of the camera setups, and set the shot designs.
+He was even literally hands-on for one shot, in which, during a nightmare sequence, a paranoramal investigator pulls the flesh from his face; it is Spielberg's hands doing the ripping.
 The Director's Guild of America stepped in to investigate the movie's authorship following Spielberg's remarks, but it remains credited solely to Hooper.

-Actors: Craig T. Nelson, JoBeth Williams, Heather O'Rourke, Zelda Rubinstein, Beatrice Straight, + more
+- Actors: Craig T. Nelson, JoBeth Williams, Beatrice Straight, Dominique Dunne, Oliver Robins

 Credited Director: Robert Altman